 Minimizes Serious Falls

-This indicates the percentage of patients who suffered from a major fall.
-Falls leading to severe injury are routinely the result of poor nursing care.
-Better nursing protocols can limit the number of major falls sustained by residents in a nursing home.
+This tells you the percentage of patients who suffered from a major fall.
+Falls leading to severe injuries are often associated with lower levels of patient supervision.
+Closer supervision limits the number of major falls sustained by residents in a nursing home.

 Minimizes Urinary Tract Infections

-This is the percent of residents who suffered from a urinary tract infection.
-UTI's are often associated with lower quality nursing care.
-Closer supervision can minimize the number likelihood of residents sustaining infections.
-We want to point out that this statistic is sometimes skewed by the fact that facilities have different reporting standards for these infections.
+This indicates the percentage of residents that sustained a urinary tract infection.
+Urinary tract infections are often linked to facilities with lower levels of hygiene.
+Closer supervision minimizes the number likelihood of residents sustaining infections.
+Keep in mind that this statistic is affected by by the fact that facilities have different reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication